This video is part of the following playlists:

 Every block of code in this article needs to be added to a .tf file and run using terraform to setup the infrastructure.
 Skip to the bottom of the article if you just want the script.

-I won’t be going over the basic setup of terraform or the installation instructions, the purpose of this article is to give a real example of a .tf file that sets up some basic infrastructure.
-For a quick introduction and installation instructions, check out HashiCorp Learn
+I won't be going over the basic setup of terraform or the installation instructions, the purpose of this article is to give a real example of a .tf file that sets up some basic infrastructure.
+For an introduction to terraform, check out my video:

 Terraform can be used with many providers like aws, azure, or google cloud.
 To use it with AWS, we first declare the aws provider with the region we’re using to setup our infrastructure.